thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-windows.md

 It is recommended to add a default schema.
 If you don't specify a default schema, you will need to supply it every time you use the ODBC driver.

-At this point, you can test your ODBC connection to ThoughSpot.
-It is important to recall that the username/password you use belongs to a ThoughSpot application user.
+At this point, you can test your ODBC connection to ThoughtSpot.
+It is important to recall that the username/password you use belongs to a ThoughtSpot application user.
 Typically, this user is a user with data management or administrative privileges on the application.

-1. Before trying the ODBC connection, confirm a username/password that can login into the ThoughSpot applications.
+1. Before trying the ODBC connection, confirm a username/password that can login into the ThoughtSpot applications.
 2. Confirm the user's privileges by going to the **Data** tab.
 3. Return to your workstation.
 4. Locate and open the **ODBC Data Source Administrator (64-bit)** application.